mattegan111/the-open-art-galaxy/README.md

 A 3D rendered environment with lots of 'planets'.
 You can click on a planet and a 2d world, creating by one of many contributors, will be rendered.

 ## How Do I Contribute as a Developer?
+Contributing a planet of your own can take as little as 1 hour, read the steps below.
-0. Pull this repo and create your own local branch
+0. Clone this repo and create your own local branch
 1. Create an HTML, CSS and JS file.
 This is your 'world'.
   1.1 At least one html named "index" is required
   1.2 Link styles and scripts into the html using relative paths. e.g. "./styles.css"